 Vasilakopoulos says she is indeed grateful to Les Impatients for stepping in to give Le groupe MusiArt and the Women’s Circle a new home.
 But taking these programs out of the hospital is a huge mistake.
 “The patients don’t have access to their doctor… they don’t have access to a case-nurse, they don’t have access to the OT, and everyone else on the team.”

 She is still hoping that “the MUHC will reconsider their decision and keep both programs in the hospital.
-That’s going to take a miracle.”
+That’s going to take a miracle.” n